Basheer-Ahmed-K/practice/pyspark/README.md

 ```

 ## Creating RDDs
-RDDs can be created from existing RDDs or by parallelizing a collection of data.
+RDDs can be created from existing RDDs or by arallelizing a collection of data.
 We can parallelize a list of numbers or a list of tuples to create RDDs.

 ## RDD Actions
 Actions in Spark are operations that trigger computation and return results to the driver program.
 Here are some common RDD actions: